RBSystems/Crestron-Documentation/FileExtensions.md

 <tr>
 <td>.btl, .csf*, .hex, .upg</td>
 <td>These are binary firmware, usually hex encoded with a certain number of bytes per line, that are sent to the device, line by line.
 The first part of the line may contain a command + memory location or offset to write to.
-The file *may* contain a header with a line count or checksum.
+The file <i>may</i> contain a header with a line count or checksum.
 The device has just enough smarts that it can go into a firmware upgrade mode, receive each line, finally receive a line containing an EOF marker or "complete" command.
 The device is rebooted and the new firmware is loaded.</td>
 </tr>

 <tr>
 <td>.bin, .csf*, .cos</td>
-<td>Firmware upgrade binary-encoded</td>
+<td>Firmware upgrade binary format</td>
 </tr>

 <tr>